SimplexCC/sell-docs/source/includes/reference/_initiate-sell.md

 The crypto address to which sent cryptocurrency will be returned in case of a refund.

-If this is not provided, and only in case a refund is required, Simplex will invoke the `get-destination-crypto-address` API with `"reason": "refund"`.
+If this is not provided, and only in case a refund is required, Simplex will invoke the `get-destination-crypto-address` API with `reason == "refund"`.

 ### account_details.account_id ###
 #### (Id, optional)